Creating outstanding project managers

 Footnotes

-This course was originally offered as “Systems Engineering Project Management”.
+The core modules in this course were originally offered as “Systems Engineering Project Management”.

 The contents of the course is often changed to clarify the material based on student feedback as well as changes in the state of systems engineering.
 Accordingly, what is actually taught may be different to what is posted in this page.
 Lecture handout serial numbers are updated in accordance with the configuration control standard.